Technical Report: Impact of Position Bias on Language Models in Token Classification: Analysis

-Table \ref{tab:ner_eval} shows the position bias evaluation experimental results for CoNLL03 and OntoNotes5.0 datasets.
+\paragraph{\textbf{NER}} Table \ref{tab:ner_eval} shows the position bias evaluation experimental results for CoNLL03 and OntoNotes5.0 datasets.
 We observe that all models have a drop in the F1 score when evaluated on the subset $\mathcal{D}^*_{test}(k,\alpha)$ with $\alpha$ being $\{5,10\}$ in this table.
 On CoNLL03, BERT has an F1 score of 90.66\% and F1(10) score of 88.35\%, which represents a drop of 3\% (at a standard deviation of .31), indicating a certain degree of position bias.
 Similarly, on the OntoNotes5.0 dataset, BERT has a drop of 2.13\% from an F1 score of 83.89\% when evaluated at position $\alpha=10$.
 BERT variants with \textit{relative key} and \textit{relative key query} positional encoding experienced a relatively higher drop of $\approx$ 5\% in F1 score for $\alpha=5$ and $10$ which might be partially correlated to the relative position embeddings being less robust to the \textbf{inductive property}, i.e., generalizing to longer sequences, on token classification tasks compared to the Question Answering (QA) \cite{huang2020improve}.
-ELECTRA, despite being one of the best performing models on the original test set with an F1 score of 91\%, and 84.49\% on CoNLL03 and OntoNote5.0 respectively, demonstrated a drop of roughly 7\% in position based F1 score at 10-th position of the sequences.
-Figure \ref{fig:overall_prec_recall}.a and \ref{fig:overall_prec_recall}.b show a more detailed illustration of the performance drop on OntoNotes5.0.
-Most encoder models, except for ELECTRA, experienced a more severe degradation of the recall score $Rec(\alpha)$ while having a pseudo stable precision performance.
-We interpret this as a position bias impact on the ability of biased models to retrieve entities in later positions.
+RoFormer, BERT variant with RoPE, demonstrated a drop of roughly 4\% in position-based F1 score from 85.3\% to 81.3\% at the 10-th position of the sequences.
+Figure \ref{fig:overall_prec_recall}.a and \ref{fig:overall_prec_recall}.b show a the same stable performance drop on CoNLL03 for BERT with different PE methods.
+In \ref{fig:overall_prec_recall}.c and \ref{fig:overall_prec_recall}.d, most PE models, except for APE, experienced a more severe degradation of the recall score $Rec(\alpha)$ while having a pseudo-stable precision performance.
+We interpret this as an of position bias on the ability of models to retrieve entities in later positions in longer sequences.